samarth777/manimator/README.md

 ## Acknowledgements

 We acknowledge the [Manim Community](https://www.manim.community/) and [3Blue1Brown](https://github.com/3b1b/manim) for developing and maintaining the Manim library, which serves as the foundation for this project.
-Project developers include: [Samarth P](https://github.com/samarth777), [Vyoman Jain](https://github.com/VyoJ), [Shiva Golugula](https://github.com/Shiva4113), and [M Sai Sathvik](https://github.com/User-LazySloth) for their efforts in developing **manimator**.

 Models and Providers being used: